College of Media Visiting Committee

 Alexis Pugh is a retired advertising and public relations executive having spent more than 40 years working with agencies in Atlanta, Washington and Orlando.

 She is very active in community service and serves on a number of boards, including the West Virginia University Foundation Board.
-She is also currently a member of the board of directors of The Orlando Shakespeare Theater, Harbor House of Central Florida (domestic violence shelter), Bok Tower Gardens (National Historical Site), and the Advisory Board of Wells Fargo Bank Central Florida Region.
+She is also currently a member of the board of directors of The Cornell Fine Arts Museum at Rollins College, Harbor House of Central Florida (domestic violence shelter), Bok Tower Gardens (National Historical Site), and the Advisory Board of Wells Fargo Bank Central Florida Region.
 She is also a life member of the University of Florida Foundation Board.

 She and her husband, Jim, live in Winter Park, Florida.